kimanikelly/packet-tracer/simple-lan/README.md

 ### Assign the server an IP Address & Subnet Mask

 1. Hover over the Server and click it once.
 2. The Desktop page should populate.
-[Example of the Desktop page](./docs/desktop-page.png)
+[Desktop page](./docs/desktop-page.png)
 3. Once you've navigated to the Desktop page hover over the IP Configuration icon and click it once.
 4. The IP Configuration page should populate.
-[Example of the IP Configuration page](./docs/ip-configuration-page.png)
+[IP Configuration page](./docs/ip-configuration-page.png)
+5. Verify the Static radio button is selected.
+6. Within the IPv4 Address input field enter an IP Address [Assigning IPv4 Address](./docs/ipv4.png)